shubh123a3/Modeling-Mortgage/README.md

 The objective of this project is to model mortgage products by integrating stochastic interest rate dynamics with mortgage payment structures.
 The interest rates are simulated using the Hull–White model, and these rates are then used to derive swap rates.
 Mortgage profiles (i.e., outstanding notional balances) are computed for two types of mortgage products:
 - **Bullet Mortgage:** where only interest and stochastic prepayments are made until a lump-sum principal repayment at maturity.
-- **Annuity Mortgage:** where fixed installments (comprising both interest and scheduled principal repayment) are made, and additional prepayments may occur.
+- **Annuity Mortgage:** where fixed installment payments (comprising both interest and scheduled principal repayment) are made, and additional prepayments may occur.

 A stochastic prepayment rate is determined by an incentive function, which captures the borrower's incentive to prepay based on market conditions.